What Is Estrogel?

 Estrogel is a hormone replacement treatment.
 It contains a low dose of estradiol (major female sex hormone) as a substitute for estrogen.

-With the right dosage, you’ll feel relieved of the discomfort menopause brings.
+With the right dosage, you’ll feel relieved of the discomfort that menopause brings.

 It seems like Estrogel has only one active ingredient.
 This is the plant-based hormone estradiol.